 You do not have to drop a bundle to make air travel with your pet possible.
 Nevertheless, good organizational skills are essential, as you need to make some arrangements even before you buy a ticket for yourself.

-First, do your research and find out which airlines accept pets in the cabin or in the cargo hold.
+First, research and find out which airlines accept pets in the cabin or cargo hold.

 Usually, there are three travel options for animals: